Frequently Asked Questions

 Should you get more than one bunny?

+It is highly recommended to spay/neuter if planning to house multiple rabbits together (please see next question).
 Rabbits can be completely content on their own, and we don't personally feel as though they need a partner to be happy.
-However, they can also be completely content with a buddy.
+However, they can also be content with a buddy.
 They just don't NEED a buddy to be a happy bun.
 Bunnies can actually form a "bond" with another, which is a very special thing to witness!
-It's much easier for older bunnies to accept new bunnies that are babies, and those that are spayed/neutered (see below).
+It's much easier for older bunnies to accept new bunnies that are babies, and bunnies that are spayed/neutered are also easier to bond with another (see below).

 Should you spay/neuter?